Myanmar’s military is back in charge after coup. But it faces a nation transformed.

 The army’s actions shook Myanmar’s diplomatic partners, including the United States, which helped nurture the country’s quasi-democratic transition, and China, which had built ties with Suu Kyi and her party.

 Chinese Foreign Minister Wang Yi has met Suu Kyi several times, most recently last month, when he declared his support for the “smooth administration” of her government.
-Beijing was working with the NLD on several projects in the country, including an economic corridor, an urban project in Yangon, and a deep sea port.
+Beijing was working with the NLD on several projects in the country, including an economic corridor, an urban project in Yangon and a deep sea port.

 Beijing, Sun pointed out, was able to repair its reputation in Myanmar because Suu Kyi was close to China.